Raphtory/raphtory.github.io/docs/user-guide/persistent-graph/3_views.md

     --8<-- "python/getting-started/persistent-graph.py:at_1"
     ```

 As we can see, the edge's presence in the graph is _inclusive_ of the timestamp at which it was added, but _exclusive_ of the timestamp at which it was deleted.
-You might think of it being present on a interval \\(1 \leq t < 5 \subseteq \mathbb{Z}\\).
-Note that the earliest and latest times for each edge is adjusted to the time bound in the query.
+Equivalently, it is present on a interval \\(1 \leq t < 5 \subseteq \mathbb{Z}\\).
+The earliest and latest times for each edge is adjusted to the time bound in the query.

-Another thing to note is that while nodes are not present until they are added (see example at time 1), but once they are added they are in the graph forever (see example at time 6).
+While nodes are not present until they are added (see example at time 1), once they are added they are in the graph forever (see example at time 6).
 This differs from the `Graph` equivalent where nodes are present only when they contain an update within the time bounds.

-Crucially, this means that while performing a node count on a `Graph` will count the nodes who have activity (a property update, an adjacent edge added) within the time bounds specified, the same is not true for `PersistentGraph`s.
-As this may not be desirable, we are currently working on an alternative in which nodes without any edge within the time window will be treated as not present.
+Crucially, this means that while performing a node count on a `Graph` will count the nodes who have activity (a property update, an adjacent edge added) within the time bounds specified.
+The same is not true for `PersistentGraph`s.

 ## Getting the graph before a certain point with `before()`